danielfett/draft-dpop/main.md

 Heartbleed, and the Cloudflare parser bug are some examples).
 There have also been numerous published token theft attacks on OAuth implementations themselves.
 DPoP provides a general defense in depth against the impact of unanticipated token leakage.
+DPoP is not, however, a substitute for a secure transport and MUST always be used in conjunction with HTTPS.

 The very nature of the typical OAuth protocol interaction necessitates that the client disclose the access token to the